Photo credit: @igbethelhem on Instagram

 Hugh Moore Park

 Picnic at Hugh Moore Park with the Lehigh Canal on one side and the Lehigh River on the other.
 Complete with a Locktender’s House, mule-drawn canal boat rides, and the National Canal Museum, a trip to this park could be a day-long outing.
 While in the area, you can find plenty of fun nearby.
-Right down the road you’ll find the Heritage Guild and Weyerbacher Brewing Company—go ahead and make a day out of it!
+Right down the road you’ll find the Heritage Guild—go ahead and make a day out of it!

 Kreidersville Covered Bridge